 There are a range of national and local things that may help communities, including:

-This Strategy is supported by a Delivery Plan (available as an early draft, subject to agreement by the agencies named within it) which sets out how the Councils and their partners will work together to enable communities.
+This Strategy is supported by a Delivery Plan which sets out how the councils and their partners will work together to enable communities.

-The Delivery Plan is supported by a Toolkit (also available as an early draft), which provides information about ‘tools’ (things that can help) that could be used at the different stages of the Enabling Communities Model.
-It will be updated regularly on the website.
+The Delivery Plan is supported by a Toolkit which provides information about ‘tools’ (things that can help) that could be used at the different stages of the Enabling Communities Model.